 As Buffett says, “Predicting rain doesn’t count.
 Building the ark does.”
 Buffett doesn’t spend his workday sitting in meetings or watching the financial news, or even analyzing stocks that much.
 Instead, the activity that takes up most of his time is sitting and reading.
 He regularly reads hundreds of pages a day and has said, “That’s how knowledge works.
 It builds up like compound interest.”
 He believes that the more knowledge an investor gains, the better position he’ll be in to make wise decisions and avoid making mistakes.

-Summary of Warren Buffett Investment Strategy
+Quick Summary of Warren Buffett Investment Strategy

 To recap, you can simplify Warren Buffett investment strategy down to a few core things: